 Are you a campus leader interested in seeing Israel for yourself?
 If you answered yes, this trip is for you!
-Join us this December 2019 on the University of Miami’s first-ever Campus Leaders trip to Israel.
+Join us in May 2022 on the University of Miami’s “Canes Perspectives” trip to Israel.
 We will be selecting 20 campus leaders from diverse backgrounds to join us on a highly subsidized trip to Israel.

 This highly subsidized 8-week professional internship program allows Jewish college students attending Miami area universities to live in Tel Aviv, intern in a field of their choice gaining valuable professional experience, and explore Israel.
 Students will have opportunities to learn about the Miami community’s investment in Israel, and learn how to create Israel engagement when they return to Miami.

 Choose between five and ten months programs in Israel: Spend 5 months advancing your career in Israel’s start-up nation Tel Aviv OR spend 10 months on the Hillel: Masa Israel teaching fellows program, teaching English to kids and making a difference in Haifa

 CanePAC is a bipartisan, political advocacy organization at the University of Miami that educates and engages student leaders on issues at the forefront of our society; particularly the Middle East and the U.S.-Israel relationship.

 Our main values are Diversity, Inclusion, and Community-Building.
 Diversity